On a generalization of affinoid varieties: The language of halos and the tropical addition

-\begin{rmk} We notice that this lemma don't only implies that there exists a canonical functor that embeds the category of rings in the category of halos, but also that this functor is fully faithful.
-Indeed, the subadditivity and submultiplicativity conditions become equalities for the trivial order. \end{rmk}
+\begin{rmk} This lemma not only implies that there exists a canonical functor that embeds the category of rings in the category of halos, but also that this functor is fully faithful.
+Indeed, the inequalities in the subadditivity and submultiplicativity conditions for halo morphisms become equalities when the halos are equipped with the trivial order. \end{rmk}

-In the next definition we change a little the names used in \cite{PAU}.
+In the next definition we change the names used in \cite{PAU} a little, for our convenience.